Deep Scan in Greadme: 190+ Parameter Website Audit

 1. Performance

-• Total Blocking Time (TBT): How long the main thread is blocked by long tasks
+• Total Blocking Time (TBT): how long the main thread is blocked by long tasks

-• Time to Interactive (TTI): When the page becomes fully interactive
+• Time to Interactive (TTI): when the page becomes fully interactive

 2. SEO